-- A fever (100.4°F or higher, or warm to touch) that has persisted for more than 48 hours. - A fever AND one of the following: a persistent cough, difficulty breathing, or obviously unwell.
+- A fever (100.4°F or higher, or warm to touch) that has persisted for more than 48 hours. - A fever AND one of the following: a persistent cough, difficulty breathing, a skin rash, new decrease consciousness, new unexplained bruising or bleeding, persistent diarrhea, persistent vomiting (other than air sickness), headache with stiff neck, or obviously unwell.